 I love my husband’s ex-wife.
-Yeah, I know, that sounds kind of strange doesn’t it.
+Yeah, I know, it sounds strange but it is true.

 Melissa and I are complete opposites and yet we’ve managed to become friends.

 I’ll admit, I walked into a great situation.
-Aaron and Melisa were great co-parents long before I came into the picture.
+Aaron and Melissa were great co-parents long before I came into the picture.

 All I had to do was build on an existing foundation of trust and respect.
 And that is why I love Melissa, she let me keep right on building.

-She gave advice with I asked, but never pushed it on me or was offended when I chose other paths.
+- She gave advice when I asked, but never pushed it on me or was offended when I chose other paths.